 5 comments:

-Hi and thanks for stopping by.
-We know word verification and comment moderation is a nuisance but it helps us weed out the spam bots.
+We know this is a nuisance but it helps us weed out the spam bots and people posting comments to create backlinks.

 Please be patient and we will authorise your comment as quickly as we can.